katlamas/slides/networking-3/networking-3.md

 **Network Attacks:**
 ## Man-in-the-Middle (MitM) attacks
-An attack where the attacker secretly relays and alters communication between two parties.
+An attack where the attacker secretly intercepts and possibly alters communication between two parties who believe they are communicating directly.
+This interception allows the attacker to capture sensitive information, such as login credentials or financial data, and potentially inject malicious content into the communication.
+MitM attacks are often executed in unsecured or public networks.

+**Example**: An attacker intercepts data between a user and a banking website on a public Wi-Fi network, capturing login information and account details.

 ---

 **<span class="lo-21">3.1.</span> Computer network security threats**

 **Network Attacks:**
-## SQL injection
+## SQL Injection
-An attack that inserts malicious SQL code into application queries.
+An attack that involves injecting malicious SQL code into an application’s query to manipulate the database.
+By exploiting vulnerabilities in input fields (e.g., login forms), attackers can bypass authentication, retrieve unauthorized data, modify data, or even delete critical information.
+SQL injection attacks pose a significant threat to applications that handle sensitive user data.

+**Example**: An attacker inputs malicious code into a login form, bypassing authentication and gaining unauthorized access to a database of user accounts on a website.

 ---

 **<span class="lo-21">3.1.</span> Computer network security threats**

 **Network Attacks:**
-## DNS spoofing
+## DNS Spoofing
-An attack that redirects traffic to a malicious website by corrupting DNS data.
+An attack where the attacker corrupts the Domain Name System (DNS) data to redirect traffic from legitimate websites to malicious ones.
+By altering DNS records, attackers can reroute traffic to fraudulent sites that appear legitimate, allowing them to steal sensitive information like usernames, passwords, and financial data.
+DNS spoofing attacks are especially effective for phishing schemes.

+**Example**: Users trying to access their bank’s website are redirected to a fake, look-alike page where attackers capture their login credentials.

 ---